What is Polyurethane and why are our Polyurethane Tubes suitable in Pneumatic Control Systems?

 Our Polyurethane tubing is REACH, RoHS and ISO compliant, which addresses the production and use of chemical substances, and their impacts on health and the environment.

 Polyurethane possesses high tear resistance along with high tensile properties.

-What are Pneumatic Control Systems?
+What is Pneumatic Control Systems Used For?

 Pneumatics makes use of pressurized air or gasses which power equipment by compressed air or compressed inert gases.
 Part of their make up is the tubing which will carry the compressed air or inert gases.
 This is where our polyurethane tubing comes in.